Rookout/docs/docs/installation-overview.md

 To set up Rookout in your environment, follow the following steps:

+### 1. Sign Up

-1. Sign up at our <a href="http://www.rookout.com/trial">sign up page</a> and get a Rookout Token.
+Sign up to Rookout at our <a href="http://www.rookout.com/trial">sign up page</a> and get your Rookout Token.

+### 2. Install the SDK

+Rooks are instrumentation components that dynamically add and remove log lines for you in real time.

-2. Install a Rook by importing our SDK:
+Install a Rook by importing our SDK:

 <div class="tab-container">
 <input id="tab1" type="radio" name="tabs" class="tab-button" checked="true" />